howonlee/mertonon/docs/v0_2_roadmap.md

 - [x] Setup github actions to print literally nothing

+- [ ] Yakshave until Docker works
 - [ ] Email them peeps
-- [ ] Doohickey dealios example usage thing.
-Increase derangedness, I think
-- [ ] Woopzoop example usage thing
-- [ ] Meepmoop example usage thing
+- [ ] Redo usage only, whack it into softwareland
 - [ ] Yakshave crm thingy
 - [ ] Change stuff for site.clj in other repo (manual-like)
 - [ ] Just uploader for site.clj in other repo

-- [ ] Yakshave until Docker works
 - [ ] Setup github actions to test the thing
 - [ ] Setup github actions to build the thing
 - [ ] Setup github actions to run ci on PR's